How To Rank #1 With SEO For Dentists

-A dentist can calculate their ROI by subtracting the marketing cost from the total income generated from the dental marketing investment, which is also called the net return.
+A dentist can calculate their ROI by subtracting the marketing cost from the total income generated from the dental marketing investment, also called the net return.

 Once you have the net return, divide this number by the cost of the investment and multiply it by 100.
 You’ll receive a return on the investment number.

 A dentist can improve their search engine rankings by performing SEO (Search Engine Optimization) on their website and other online assets, like their Google My Business account.
 In an article by ahrefs it was found that it takes small businesses between 61 and 182 days in order for a dental marketing initiative to help a dental practice rank in the top ten listings in Google.

 The tactics involved to help with dentist SEO are inbound and internal link building, copywriting, and fixing website errors.
 Be wary of dental marketers who promise number 1 rankings within a specific time period.
 Promises like this are usually strong handed sales tactics.
 Something that seems too good to be true, is often, to good to be true.

 There are several key indicators and dental SEO performance metrics that a dentist or dental practice manager must track; website and social media impressions, organic rankings, local SEO rankings, backlinks, how well service pages and blog articles rank, domain and dental page authority, clicks, conversions, and new patient phone calls.

 A dental marketing company that performs SEO for dentists will set proper expectations, provide their dental client with reporting, statistics, and suggestions on how to improve the SEO campaign.

 The short answer to this question is ‘Yes’, especially if you’re wanting your dental practice to be found online by potential patients.
 Dental SEO helps practices rank higher in search engines and it doesn’t depend on what type of dentist you are.
 Any dental practice can benefit, whether you’re a general dentist and orthodontist or a specialty practice.